flying-YT/Transcript4CSV/README.md

 # Transcript4CSV
-"Transcript4CSV" is a class that converts Teams Transcript to CSV
+"Transcript4CSV" is a class that converts Teams Transcript to CSV.

+## Overview
+- Group Teams transcripts by speaker.
+- Remove filler from text.
+- Output processed data as CSV.

 ## Usage
 1. Add dll